 Military Fitness: Why are Pushups used as the Standard for U.S. Army Upper Body Strength?

 The question proposed in the title of this article may seem like it has a very simple answer: “because the pushup is a movement in which you must push your body up from the ground.”
-This answer may be simple enough for the average civilian, but if you’re continuing to read article, either you yourself are enlisting, or you just suck a pushups and want to learn how to achieve what is the absolute bare minimum of measurable strength.
+This answer may be simple enough for the average civilian, but if you’re continuing to read this article, either you yourself are enlisting, or you just suck at pushups and want to learn how to achieve what is the absolute bare minimum of measurable strength.
 Learning the reason why pushups are indicative of upper body pressing strength is a major advantage to someone wanting to improve his own.

 First, your reason for wanting to increase the number of pushups doesn’t really matter.
 You’re here, you’re reading this article, these are facts.
 Facts are what we’ll use to establish the foundation of understanding regarding physical training.
 So do me a favor and cut the bullshit fitness myths out of your head right now.
 You don’t know as much as you think, and it will significantly hinder your progress by trying to fight proven methods just because you trust your 140-pound buddy with “toned” arms and a visible six-pack.